Anti-Bolshevik League incident: Mao reasserts control

+The purge reignites

+Following Mao's establishment of authority in the Soviet, the four-month hiatus to the purge under Xiang's leadership ended.
+Instead of viewing the execution of the Futian mutineers as a signal that the AB-league had been eliminated, Mao instead insisted that it required an even greater attack on subversive elements.

+According to the historian Gao Hua, "beginning from April 1931 the [purge] spread like wildfire, reaching its climax between May and July".
+In some areas, more than 90 percent of cadres were labelled as members of the Anti-Bolshevik League, being either executed, detained or dismissed.
+Torture was widespread in inducing 'confessions', with over 120 methods of torture used against suspects.

 Further developments

 In September 1956, Mao admitted that the purges, in particular the Futian incident, were a mistake, in which the wrong people were killed.
-In 1988, President Yang Shangkun commissioned an investigation into the Futian incident, which recommended the rehabilitation of the victims, but it was never followed up due to the Tiananmen Square protests.
+In 1988, President Yang Shangkun commissioned an investigation into the Futian incident, which recommended the rehabilitation of the victims, but it was never followed up due to the 1989 Tiananmen Square protests and massacre.